nathanpower/wordflow-site/content/blog/is-japan-falling-on-its-sword.md

 ---
-title: Is Japan Falling on it's Sword?
+title: 'Is Japan Falling on it's Sword?' description:Written For Incasso Partners
-description:
 author: Rob Power
 slug: is-japan-falling-on-its-sword
-category: Incasso Partners
+category: Economics
-date: '2016-18-07'
+date: '2016-18-06'
 ---
 # Is Japan Falling on its Sword?
 ## Why a Shrinking and Aging Population is Playing Havoc with the Economy